pzhaojohnson/RNA2Drawer/README.md

 ### Mac

+<b><em>It seems that the below means of using RNA2Drawer on macOS is not possible anymore starting with macOS Catalina.
+(This is due to [Wine](https://www.winehq.org/) no longer being supported.)
+Luckily, the second, web-based version of RNA2Drawer will become available in the coming months.
+So stay tuned!</em></b>

 First, download and run the installer for [XQuartz](https://www.xquartz.org/).
 Then, download and run the installer for "[Wine Stable](https://dl.winehq.org/wine-builds/macosx/download.html)".

 Download the ZIP file<b>*</b> of RNA2Drawer [here](https://sourceforge.net/projects/rna2drawer/).
 Find the ZIP file in your Downloads folder and unzip it (if Safari has not already done so automatically).
 This will place a folder named `RNA2Drawer` in your Downloads folder.
 Enter the `RNA2Drawer` folder and find the file `RNA2Drawer.exe`.
 Control-click it, select `Make Alias`, and drag the newly created alias to your Desktop.
 Now you can open RNA2Drawer by double-clicking the alias on your Desktop.